Periodontal Therapy in Springfield MA

 The visits are about 1 hour in length, but the treatment of periodontal disease is a lifelong commitment.
 Periodontal disease if ignored or untreated will return.
 Also, if periodontal therapy is done and the patient disappears for months, the disease will return.

-To read more about Taylor Street Dental Associates dental services and oral hygiene best practices, visit our blog!
-We also offer many other dental services.
-Dr. David I. Peck performs cosmetic/general dentistry for patients from Springfield, Longmeadow, Boston, Chicopee and Northampton MA, as well as patients from the Connecticut area.
+To learn more about our Periodontal Disease treatment options, please call us at (413) 781-7645 to schedule a consultation.
+Dr. David I. Peck performs cosmetic/general dentistry for patients from Springfield, Longmeadow, Boston, Chicopee, and Northampton MA, as well as patients from the Connecticut area.